 The Issuer has a two-tier board system consisting of a Board of Directors and a Supervisory Board.
-The Board of Directors represents the Issuer in all matters and is charged with its management, while the Supervisory Board is an independent body that oversees the Board of Directors.
+The General Meeting of shareholders is the supreme body of the Issuer, which takes the most significant decisions regarding the Issuer, such as increases and decreases of share capital, appointments to the Issuer's Supervisory Board or approval of its financial statements.
+The Board of Directors represents the Issuer in all matters and is charged with its management, while the Supervisory Board is an independent body responsible for the supervision of the Issuer's activities and of the board of directors in its management of the Issuer.
 Under the Czech Corporations Act, the Supervisory Board may not make management decisions.
-However, its approval is required by law for certain management decisions.
+However, its prior approval is required by law or the Articles of Association for certain management decisions.

-The Issuer has also established the Executive Committee, which is an supervisory body representing the Issuer's shareholders elected by and reporting to the General Meeting of shareholders.
+The Issuer has also established the Executive Committee, which, pursuant to the Articles of Association, is a supervisory body representing the Issuer's shareholders elected by, and reporting to, the General Meeting of shareholders, but whose scope of competence is currently limited to credit decisions.
 The Issuer also established the Audit Committee, which is an independent governing body of the Issuer elected by and reporting to the General Meeting of shareholders.